INTERLEX

 1. Please give an overview of ship arrest practice in your country.

-Arrest of vessels in Denmark can be made very fast and on an informal basis, i.e. without POA, original invoices and notarized and authenticated documents.
-The rules are quite flexible and the Danish court system works efficiently.
+Arrest of vessels in Denmark can be made fast and on an informal basis, i.e. without POA, original invoices, and notarized and authenticated documents.
+The rules are quite flexible and the Danish courts work efficiently.
 The costs of an arrest in Denmark are low.

 Applicable Laws